quickapps/docs/en/designers/rendering-content.rst

 Custom Content Extension
 ========================

-In QuickAppsCMS every content has its own URL that follows the pattern described before which ends by default with ".html".
+In QuickAppsCMS every content has its own URL that follows the pattern described above which ends by default with ".html".
 QuickAppsCMS allows you to change the default .html extension used when generating such URLs.
-To do this you must simply define the CONTENT_EXTENSION PHP constant in your site's bootstrap (/config/bootstrap.php).
+To do this you must simply define the **CONTENT_EXTENSION** PHP constant in your site's bootstrap (/config/bootstrap.php).
 For example, changing extension from ".html" to "/":

 .. code:: php